deatrich/linux-home-server/web-server.md

 // The PHP function 'phpinfo()' shows all configuration information that
 // you as a developer want to know about.
 However, do not expose all this
 // information to others in a publicly available web site.
-Remove the file
+Remove the
-// you just created, or hide it from the apache daemon:
+// info.php file after use, or hide it from the apache daemon:
 $ cd /var/www/html/test/
 $ rm info.php
 // or set it read-write to yourself only: